 Learn about different treatment orientations.
-Many therapists do a blend of orientations.
-However, it’s a good idea to learn about the different treatment types, because that can affect your therapist’s way of relating and suggested length of treatment.
+Many therapists practice a blend of orientations.
+However, it's a good idea to learn about the different treatment types, because that can affect your therapist's way of relating and the suggested length of treatment.

 Trust your gut.
 Even if your therapist looks great on paper, if the connection doesn't feel right—if you don't trust the person or feel like they truly care—go with another choice.
 A good therapist will respect this choice and should never pressure you or make you feel guilty.

 What's most important in a therapist or counselor is a sense of connection, safety, and support.
 Ask yourself the following questions:

 There are so many types of therapies and therapists; it might feel a little overwhelming to get started.
 Just remember that no one type of therapy is best; it all depends on your individual preferences and needs.

 It is true that certain techniques are more useful than others in dealing with specific types of problems (phobias, for example).
 But in general, research about the “best” type of therapy always reaches the same conclusion:

 The philosophy behind the therapy is much less important than the relationship between you and your therapist.

 If you feel comfortable and trusting in that relationship, the model of therapy, like your car, is just the vehicle that will help you move forward to a more fulfilling life.
 This will happen regardless of the circumstances that brought you to therapy.